nolasaint/tty-snake/ISSUES.md

 ### TO-DO

-* implement rates for game_update, graphics_update
+* (EVENTUALLY) implement rates for game_update, graphics_update
   * use the same strategy for these as we do for the engine tickrate limiter

 * rarely, randomly choose a powerup for newly-spawning food

 * display food with powerups differently

-* add collision map (2D bool array with an entry for each coordinate)
+* (PROBABLY NOT HAPPENING) add collision map (2D bool array with an entry for each coordinate)

-* add collision detection
+* when single-step powerup is active, disallow backtracking by checking the previous velocity